They're back! ...Er, somewhat. And they're totally going to save the world! ...Or something.

 Body Horror: Beast Boy tries to turn into a pegasus.
 He instead turns into a giant bird with a horse head and some of his original limbs.

 Bound and Gagged: Robin does this to Speedy in "The Date" to stop him from going out with Starfire.
 Subverted in that Speedy simply bites through the cloth gag and easily slips out of the ropes when he has the chance.

 Bowdlerise: UK airings of "Super Robin" censor the ending so it stops on old Cyborg and Beast Boy dancing.

-Throughout "Parasite", Robin keeps referring to "Perry" mutating into a giant spider alien that the Titans will fight at the end of the galaxy.
-Then at the end, it looks like Perry is a nice guy... but no, he mutates into a giant spider alien and the Titans get pulled with it through a portal to the end of the galaxy.
+Throughout "Parasite", Robin constantly believes that "Parry" is going to mutate into a giant spider alien that the Titans will fight at the end of the galaxy.
+Then at the end, it looks like Parry is a nice guy.
+However, just as Robin thought, Parry mutates into a giant spider alien and the Titans get pulled with it through a portal to the end of the galaxy.

 In "Gorilla", the episode starts off with the rest of the Titans annoyed by Robin's Control Freak ego and Beast Boy deals him a Break the Haughty, usurping Robin as leader and with Raven and Starfire quickly favoring Beast Boy.
 Robin later earns his position as leader back from Beast Boy by being the bigger "alpha male" and the Titans happily return under his leadership.
 So... what was learned, exactly?